 Greetings!
 As Chair-Elect of the Association of Zoos and Aquariums (AZA), it is my pleasure to announce a “Call for Service” and ask you to consider serving on an AZA Committee.
 We all depend on the expertise of our colleagues – on both a personal and institutional level, and from the perspective of zoos and aquariums of all sizes.
-With the introduction of SAFE (Saving Animals From Extinction), the work of our committees is more important than ever.
+From Aquarium Affairs to Volunteer Management and everywhere in between, the work of our committees is more important than ever.
 Please consider committing your time to help us advance our collective goals.

 Committee service is very rewarding; however, it does involve attendance at committee meetings each year, in addition to ongoing work and regular conference calls.
 Therefore, it is important to have the explicit support of your Director to fully commit to your new responsibility.
 The term of service on most Committees is three years.